OfficeDev/office-scripts-docs/docs/overview/excel.md

 :::image type="content" source="../images/script-sharing.png" alt-text="The script Details page showing the 'Share with others in this workbook' option.":::

-Add buttons that run scripts to help your colleagues discover your helpful solutions.
+Add buttons that run scripts to help your colleagues discover your valuable solutions.
 Learn more about script buttons in [Run Office Scripts with buttons](../develop/script-buttons.md).

 :::image type="content" source="../images/add-button.png" alt-text="A button in the worksheet that runs a script when clicked.":::